"You can't calculate probabilities with just algebra. The geometry must be taken into account."

 It was here that Jean Paul Marat inserted himself into this history.
 It is covered in History Part 2.

-As covered in History Part 2, During the Terror, after killing the conspirators who knew his secret, Laplace immediately obtained their papers and continued what they had taught him to do: rewrite their work as his own.
+After killing the conspirators who knew his secret, Laplace immediately obtained their papers and continued what they had taught him to do: rewrite their work as his own.
 He became the most prolific scientific "author" in history.

 Modern historians have not understood the black truth and have generally been left shaking their heads at the scope and range of his "work" while scratching their heads at the quality.